 Shop it: Zacurate Fingertip Pulse Oximeter, $17 (was $24), amazon.com

 “Having extra hand soap is always important, as everyone should be washing their hands more frequently throughout the day,” Quinn says.

-Stock up with this six-pack from Method, which features a pleasant Sea Mineral scent.
+Stock up with this eight-pack from Seventh Generation in a pleasant Fresh Lemon scent.
 The naturally derived gel hand wash is triclosan-free and biodegradable.
 And, most importantly, it gets the job done.

 Both COVID-19 and the flu can cause a fever and aches and pains, and experts say acetaminophen (Tylenol) can help.
 “I prefer using Tylenol,” Fernando says.

 Quinn says now is a good time to check the expiration date of the medications you have at home.
 “Acetaminophen—Tylenol—for adults and children is always good to have on hand,” she says.
 These rapid release gels help deliver pain- and fever-fighting medication quickly.